Whether you’re a professional or an amateur photographer, it’s important that you learn how to start a photography blog and create your own website.

 After you’ve selected the plan, you’ll be taken to the next page where you’ll need to enter whatever domain name (site name) you want to use.

 On the next page you’ll need to enter your details, and then choose some options – the ‘package information’.

 Here’s a screenshot of what I use for package information settings and I recommend you do the same:

-The ‘Starter 36 Month Price‘ option is the cheapest in the long run which is why I always choose it, and it also means you won’t need to remember to renew your site after only 1 year.
+The ‘Basic 36 Month Price‘ option is the cheapest in the long run which is why I always choose it, and it also means you won’t need to remember to renew your site after only 1 year.

 The ‘Domain Privacy Protection’ hides your home address and phone number from the public, so I’d recommend adding this option too.
 Leave the other options for now.

 As for the ‘Savings’, this may vary at the time you read this, but usually Bluehost offers good discounts so you should see an amount similar to what I saved above.

 Why choose WordPress to make a photography blog?

 Before I go on to tell you how to install WordPress, I feel I should explain why I think you should be using WordPress for your Photography site.
 Or rather, why I think that you shouldn’t go with an all-in-one service like Squarespace when deciding how to make a photography blog.